Planning Register Part 3: Local Development Orders

 The Town and Country Planning (Development Management Procedure) (England) Order 2015 (Sections 40 to 42) requires each local authority to keep a register of every application for planning permission relating to their area (parts 1 and 2 of the register).

-In part 3 of the register, Section 41 requires details of Local Development Orders (both which have been prepared but not adopted and those which have been adopted) to be published.
+In part 3 of the register, Section 41 requires details of LDOs (both which have been prepared but not adopted and those which have been adopted) to be published.

 Part 4 of the register should contain details on Neighbourhood Development Orders.